 Most of all, the larger shipping companies like UPS will have a crack team of attorneys, private investigators, and actuaries looking to protect their bosses, not you.
 Don’t you deserve a trained team of crack lawyers looking out for your interests?

 COVID seems to have sped up the recent deluge in online purchases and deliveries.
-Because of this, we see a vast escalation in all types of trucks, vans, and pickups speeding around the highways and surface streets in California.
 UPS and other large enterprises hand over thousands of boxes and parcels daily in the Golden State.
-Even though UPS drivers are often specially trained and commercially licensed, training alone does not prevent horrible street crashes.
+Even though UPS drivers are often specially trained and commercially licensed, training alone does not prevent horrible street crashes between UPS delivery drivers, leading to many car accidents.

 Delivery personnel can be exhausted, lost, or stressed out from getting behind schedule.
 As a result, mistakes are made, and rules get broken regularly.
-Think about it; truckers have to keep their head on a swivel, pay attention to traffic, their GPS, and drive the van or truck with precision.
-All the while, delivery men and women have to locate parking at the correct drop-off point and not run over anyone while backing out.
+Delivery men and women have to locate parking at the correct drop-off point and not run over anyone while backing out.

-Although a delivery truck accident may seem inescapable with this increased number of inexperienced drivers and vehicles on the interstates and city streets, almost all delivery vehicles can be prevented when another driver is not negligent.
-Other drivers doing anything but staying focused on the road are the main reasons for negligence.
-Another vehicle operator, trucker, or a third party, or all of the above, may be partially at fault for your crash.
+Although a UPS delivery truck accident may seem inescapable with this increased number of inexperienced drivers and vehicles on the interstates and city streets, almost all delivery vehicles can be prevented when another driver is not negligent.

-The bottom line here is that the chances of an accident are influenced by the way the accident happens.
+The bottom line here is that the chances of a UPS truck accident are influenced by the way the accident happens.
 We know, for example, that most left-hand turn crashes happen at intersections.
-So driver awareness of potential driving threats is key to accident avoidance.
+So driver awareness of potential driving threats is key to UPS truck accident serious injury and wrongful death avoidance.

 UPS’s brown package car delivery trucks and big rigs are visible all over the road, painted in Pullman brown color mated with the UPS insignia on the sides of their vehicles.
 UPS is also affectionately known as “Big Brown,” and it remains the largest parcel and supply chain management company on the globe.
-Everyone in the U.S. has seen UPS vehicles on the roads delivering thousands upon thousands of packages daily.
 Presently, UPS operates just above 119,000 delivery vehicles around the world.
 Its couriers deliver packages on bicycles and even large semi-trucks.
+The risk of truck accidents is real due to the shear volume of UPS vehicles on CA roads.

 FUN FACT.
 UPS does not want to appear to be endorsing any particular vehicle manufacturer it uses in its fleet.
 As a result, UPS corporate decided to strip UPS vehicles and trucks of their vehicle manufacturer placards.
 So reasonable attempts to have all emblems are removed, and its fleets are de-badged from showing manufacturer emblems outside their vans and trucks before going into active service.